4 Mar 2009

 Two hours later, I had finished the entire book.
 It's not particularly long, and I found myself surprisingly gripped by the story, which is set in the USA in the 1950s.

-I was surprised that I enjoyed it so much, because the opening chapter wasn't very hopeful.
-It was full of description and back story, with lots of information about the first family featured in the book.
+I was surprised that I enjoyed it so much, because the opening chapter isn't very hopeful.
+It's full of description and back story, with lots of information about the first family featured in the book.
 They sounded too good to be true, and I would much rather have seen them doing things, or chatting, than simply to have read about them.

 Then a tragedy strikes the family, tearing them apart.
 And before we learn what happens over the following months, the scene moves to a very different family in another part of the USA.
 The father is domineering, the mother rather a doormat.